-- 1. Provide evidence of a master's degree from a U.S. regionally accredited or equivalent post-secondary institution with a cumulative grade point average of at least 3.0 on a 4.0 scale for regular admission status.
-The cumulative grade point average is computed on the highest degree held at the time of application to the Edgewood College graduate program. - To qualify for the superintendent license, supply evidence of eligibility to hold a teacher or pupil services license in Wisconsin and appropriate experience. - Complete and submit application (including \$50 fee) to the School of Graduate and Professional Studies. - Request that official transcripts for all undergraduate and graduate academic credits received from any post-secondary institutions be sent directly to the School of Graduate and Professional Studies.

-- 5. Provide two letters of recommendation.
-One of the letters must attest to the applicant's current status in education administration or a related professional assignment.
-The second letter should be submitted from a current employing official giving evidence of a partnership commitment between the applicant and the school district, institution, or agency. - Submit a letter of intent outlining a plan to commit to the Doctor of Education program as proposed for May 2008 to May 2011, or May 2009 to May 2012. - 7.
-Provide a résumé or curriculum vitae that includes but is not limited to the areas listed below: - Education: Major(s), schools attended, degrees obtained, and dates of attendance - Professional positions held - Presentations made to organizations, groups, and professional associations - Honors/awards received - Memberships in professional and other organizations - Community Service: Name(s) of organizations, description of activities, and positions held
+- 1. Provide evidence of a master's degree from a United States regionally accredited or equivalent post-secondary institution with a cumulative grade point average of at least 3.0 on a 4.0 scale for regular admission status.
+The cumulative grade point average is computed on the highest degree held at the time of application to the Edgewood College graduate program. - 2.
+To qualify for the superintendent license, supply evidence of eligibility to hold a teacher or pupil services license in Wisconsin and appropriate experience. - 3.
+Complete and submit application (including \$50 fee) to the School of Graduate and Professional Studies. - Request that official transcripts for all undergraduate and graduate academic credits received from any post-secondary institutions be sent directly to the School of Graduate and Professional Studies. - 5.
+Provide two letters of recommendation.
+One of the letters must attest to the applicant's ability to be successful as a doctoral student.
+The second letter should give evidence of the applicant's ability to collaborate with colleagues and demonstrate strength in leadership. - Edgewood College employees who wish to apply for tuition remission must submit one of the letters of recommendation from his or her supervisor indicating approval and support of doctoral study. - 6.
+Submit a letter of intent including a brief statement of the reason for pursuing the doctoral degree in educational leadership, and a brief discussion about how the program can help the applicant reach personal and professional goals. - 7.
+Provide a resume or curriculum vitae that includes but is not limited to the areas listed below: - Education: Major(s), schools attended, degrees obtained and dates of attendance - Professional positions held - Presentations made to organizations, groups and professional associations - Honors/ awards received - Memberships in professional and other organizations - Community Service: Name(s) of organizations, description of activities and positions held